-Consolidated Plan for Fiscal Years 2020-2024: The Stanislaus Urban County annually receives Community Development Block Grant (CDBG) and Emergency Solutions Grants (ESG) entitlement funds from the United States Department of Housing and Urban Development (HUD).
-The Consolidated Plan is a document which provides an analysis of the existing resources and greatest needs in the County and lays out a five-year plan for how the Stanislaus Urban County's entitlement funds will be utilized to meet these needs.
-The Fiscal Years (FYs) 2020-2024 Stanislaus Urban County Consolidated Plan, which applies to grant funds awarded from July 1, 2020 - June 30, 2025, was adopted by the Board of Supervisors on May 12, 2020.
+Consolidated Plan for Fiscal Years 2025 - 2029: The Stanislaus Urban County annually receives Community Development Block Grant (CDBG) and Emergency Solutions Grants (ESG) entitlement funds from the United States Department of Housing and Urban Development (HUD).
+The Consolidated Plan is a document that provides an analysis of the existing resources and greatest needs in the County and lays out a five-year plan for how Stanislaus Urban County's entitlement funds will be utilized to meet these needs.
+The Consolidated Plan for Fiscal Years 2025 - 2029, which includes the Annual Action Plan for Fiscal Year 2025- 2026, was adopted by the Board of Supervisors on May 13, 2025.